 If recurring nightmares are impacting your ability to get good sleep or causing you increased anxiety or depression throughout the day, seek help.

 If your nightmares are related to stress, anxiety, or depression, make an appointment with a health professional for treatment and support.
+If you don’t already have a mental health professional, the Healthline FindCare tool can help you find a physician in your area.
 The American Psychiatric Association, American Psychological Association, and Anxiety and Depression Association of America all have resources that you can use to find a mental health professional near you.

 If your nightmares are related to an underlying sleep condition, your healthcare provider may want to order a sleep study.
 A sleep study is a test that’s commonly performed at an overnight testing facility.
 The results of the test can help your doctor determine if you have a sleep disorder that may be leading to your recurring nightmares.